emiprandi/nametheplane/README.md

-# nametheplane
+# Name The Plane ✈️
-Name The Plane ✈️ ~ Telegram Bot to identify planes above you
+Name The Plane is a Telegram Bot to identify planes above you.